Remo-lilnonbinary/tributo/README.md

    structured tax-facts store.
 If a sub-question comes back empty and budget remains, take one broader retrieval hop.
 3. **Grade.** Compute term coverage per sub-question.
-This is deterministic on purpose, because a coverage number a judge can check is stronger for accountability than an opaque self-grade.
+This is deterministic on purpose, because a checkable coverage number is stronger for accountability than an opaque self-grade.
 4. **Consolidate.** Deduplicate the union of sources, re-cite them S1 to Sn, and gather the facts.
 5. **Compose.** Stream the grounded answer, using the tax-facts figures exactly as given.

-The tax-facts store is a curated structured fact table, not a knowledge graph.
-It grounds the exact numbers and dates, for example the personal allowance of 12,570 pounds, the 5 October registration deadline, and the 1,000 pound trading allowance, so those values come from a table rather than the model's memory.
-We call this auditable agentic retrieval, and we do not claim a knowledge graph.
+The tax-facts store is a curated structured fact table that grounds exact numbers and dates, for example the personal allowance of 12,570 pounds, the 5 October registration deadline, and the 1,000 pound trading allowance.
+Those values come from a table rather than the model's memory, which keeps the answers auditable and repeatable.

 ## Privacy by design